mengluchu/OpenGeoHub2020/predictors/README.md

 * This calculation uses pcraster software, for the setup, please refer to the pcraster installation website, http://pcraster.geo.uu.nl/quick-start-guide/, which should be simple but is python-version-dependent:
 1. create a conda environment
 2. check the pcraster version, which python version it is built on:
-* conda create --name predictors python=3.6
+  * conda create --name predictors python=3.7
-* conda activate predictors
+  * conda activate predictors (replace predictors with your environment name)
   * conda install GDAL
   * conda install -c http://pcraster.geo.uu.nl/pcraster/pcraster -c conda-forge pcraster=4.3.0_rc1

+* note：
-* note：install GDAL before pcraster to avoid conflictions.
+  * install GDAL before pcraster to avoid conflictions.
+  * if you use a conda environment you dont need to export the pythonpath, because everything is in the environment (use vi ~/.bashrc to manage, you may need to remove previously exported path).

 * Any suggestions and critisms are welcomed!